Meet our dedicated team who support all the work we do.

 The best career advice I’ve been given is that a career doesn’t have to be a linear progression, opportunities will arise and whichever path you go down you will enjoy and learn something from it and learn more about yourself!

-I joined in March 2022 and I work in the programmes team supporting our Beyond Your Limits and Your Future Programmes in the North (Manchester, Glasgow, Midlands).
+I joined in March 2022 and I work in the programmes team supporting our programmes across all of our delivery locations.

-I work with young people to create action plans and work towards tangible goals to help them progress.
-Our young people have incredible goals and potential and it’s my absolute pleasure to help them realise this and boost their confidence in these action planning sessions.
-It’s vital that programmes like this exist so that young people can develop early networks and professional skills that will hugely equip them for broadened opportunities in the working world.
+Our young people have incredible goals and potential and it’s my absolute pleasure to help them realise this and boost their confidence through our various programmes.
+It’s vital that programmes like these exist so that young people can develop early networks and professional skills that will equip them for broadened opportunities in the working world.

 I joined in May 2021, and my role is within the Corporate Partnerships team.
 I find people from the working world to volunteer for speaking opportunities, to host our young people on work placements, and become partners to help fund our programmes.